 I’ve made Booza and it was creamy and so nice the first day, after a couple of days it started getting harder so here is what I did, I let it out for 45 minutes until it melted a little and mixed it in the container with my hand mixer, then back to the freezer for another hour and here it came out smooth and creamy again.

-Originally, you should add pistachios to the booza before freezing, but I served pistachios upon request because some of my kids do not like it.
+Originally, you should add pistachios to the booza before freezing, but I served pistachios upon request because some of my kids do not like nuts.
 So for allergy purposes you can serve it on the side or leaving it out completely, you’ll still get the unique taste for booza.

 Lebanese ice cream ( Booza)